logo

 How Watch Brands Choose Strap Suppliers in 2026

-• Responsiveness and communication speed
+• Fast response time and efficient communication

 • Consistent quality across repeat orders

-• Fluctuating freight costs
+• Fluctuating freight costs impacting margins

 • Reduced predictability in delivery schedules

-As a result, suppliers who can offer:
+As a result, buyers increasingly prefer suppliers who offer:

-• Shorter production cycles (typically 15–25 days)
+• Short production lead times (typically 15–25 days)

-• Clear and reliable timelines
+• Clear and reliable delivery timelines

-• Proactive communication
+• Proactive communication during production and shipping

-Strap Accessory Risk-control component
+Strap role Accessory Risk-control component

-Material selection Design-driven Cost and supply-driven
+Material choice Design-led Cost & supply-driven

-SKU strategy Limited Diversified
+SKU strategy Limited Diversified & test-driven

-Product updates Periodic Continuous
+Product updates Seasonal Continuous iteration

 FAQ